timoxley/cascadify/Readme.md

 #### Note:

-Stylify uses [browserify](https://github.com/substack/node-browserify)'s package finding mechanisms to find required modules, so *modules must be required somewhere via a `require` call for their styles to be used*.
+Cascadify uses [browserify](https://github.com/substack/node-browserify)'s package finding mechanisms to find required modules, so *modules must be required somewhere via a `require` call for their styles to be used*.

 ## Example